 Timing: Ongoing - Daily

 Purpose: Improper cash handling is a threat to your cannabis business.
-This SOP accounts for opening/closing drawers, doing daytime drops, accepting cash/giving change to customers, depositing cash, reconciling discrepancies, and cash storage/transport.
+This SOP outlines opening/closing drawers, doing daytime drops, accepting cash/giving change, depositing cash, reconciling discrepancies, and cash storage/transport.

 Check In Procedures